OoTRandomizer/OoT-Randomizer/README.md

   * New setting `Reachable Locations` replaces `All Locations Reachable` and adds a new option "All Goals" which ensures that all goal items for Ganon's Boss Key and the Rainbow Bridge are reachable, regardless of how many are required by the setting.
     * For example, if the Rainbow Bridge requires 4 medallions, all 6 medallions will be guaranteed reachable.
   * New setting `LACS Condition` to select what goal items are required for the Light Arrows Cutscene, separate from whether Ganon's Boss Key is placed there.
 (Additional settings are added to control how many.)
-  * `Ganon's Boss Key` now allows you to set it to the Light Arrow Cutscene (and use `LACS Condition` to set its objective) or for it to be directly awarded when meeting a configurable target number of Spiritual Stones, Medallions, Dungeons completed, or Gold Skulltula Tokens.
+  * `Ganon's Boss Key` now allows you to set it to the Light Arrow Cutscene (and use `LACS Condition` to set its objective) or for it to be directly awarded when meeting a configurable target number of Spiritual Stones, Medallions, Dungeons completed, or Golden Skull Tokens.
 (Additional settings are added to control how many.)
   * New `Rainbow Bridge` option `Random` that will choose one of the other options at random (besides Skulltula Tokens), and require the maximum of that goal (if applicable).

 * **Hints**